What makes your products superior to others on the market?

 Is overfill an option?

 Overfilling a product is an option only for products that are not yet completed.
-It is $13 per ounce for 850+ fill power down, and $15 per ounce for 900+ fill power down.
-Selecting overfill is not yet an option online.
-If you are interested in having a sleeping bag, garment, or bedding made with some extra down, please call our Seattle store at (206) 292-2210 or email email@example.com for more information.
+It is $16 per ounce for 850+ fill power down, and $17.50 per ounce for 900+ fill power down.
+Selecting overfill is not currently an option online.
+We want to make sure you are getting the product that you want, so if you are interested in having a sleeping bag, garment, or bedding made with some extra down, please call our Seattle store at (206) 292-2210 or email email@example.com for more information.

 Can you make a custom sleeping bag?